johnklint81/breakout/README.md

+### Breakout
-A simple clone of the classic breakout game in Java.
+A simple clone of a classic game, written in Java.
+Run with "BreakoutGUI.java" in src/breakout/view/